qoherent/ria-hub-docs/docs/content/.Administration/mail-templates.md

 # Mail templates

-To craft the e-mail subject and contents for certain operations, Gitea can be customized by using templates.
+To craft the e-mail subject and contents for certain operations, RIA Hub can be customized by using templates.
 The templates for these functions are located under the [`custom` directory](administration/customizing-gitea.md).
-Gitea has an internal template that serves as default in case there's no custom alternative.
+RIA Hub has an internal template that serves as default in case there's no custom alternative.

-Custom templates are loaded when Gitea starts.
-Changes made to them are not recognized until Gitea is restarted again.
+Custom templates are loaded when RIA Hub starts.
+Changes made to them are not recognized until RIA Hub is restarted again.

 ## Mail notifications supporting templates